MCSS is associated with non-profit 501(c)(3) organizations. Our mission is to serve the senior citizens of northwest El Paso County.

-MCSS is staffed by volunteer drivers.
-Our drivers donate their time and receive mileage reimbursement from MCSS.
+MCSS is staffed by our volunteer drivers and team to support our efforts.
+Our drivers donate their time and receive mileage reimbursement from MCSS if they desire.
 Our clients receive transportation services at no cost; however, tax deductible donations which help continue this essential service are appreciated and gratefully accepted.
 MCSS also receives support from the Pikes Peak Area Agency on Aging.

 Prior to initiation of this service in 2002, there was no organized transportation service available in northwest El Paso County.
 Without our service, the independence of many seniors could be impacted.
 It is our desire to ensure these individuals are able to "age in place" and continue to remain independent and part of our community.